apollo

 How does the drug interact with Zerocef-AZ Tablet:

-Taking Zerocef-AZ Tablet with ceritinib may increase the risk of an abnormal heart rhythm.
+Taking Zerocef-AZ Tablet with clozapine can increase the chance of a serious abnormal heart rhythm.

 How to manage the interaction:

-Although using Zerocef-AZ Tablet alongside ceritinib can result in an interaction, but it can be taken together if prescribed by a doctor.
-However, consult a doctor if you experience sudden dizziness, lightheadedness, fainting, shortness of breath.
-Do not discontinue any medications without consulting a doctor.
+Although using Zerocef-AZ Tablet alongside clozapine can result in an interaction, it can be taken if a doctor has advised it.
+However, if you experience sudden dizziness, lightheadedness, fainting, breathing difficulty, or rapid heartbeat, consult the doctor immediately.
+Do not stop any medications without a doctor's advice.

 How does the drug interact with Zerocef-AZ Tablet: